gatling/gatling/src/sphinx/http/http_check.rst

 * ``bodyString``

 Return the full response body String.
-Note that this can be matched against content from the the filesystem using :ref:`RawFileBody <http-request-body-rawfile>` or :ref:`ELFileBody <http-request-body-elfile>`.
+Note that this can be matched against content from the the filesystem using :ref:`RawFileBody <http-request-body-rawfile>` or :ref:`ElFileBody <http-request-body-elfile>`.

 .. _http-check-body-bytes: